owickstrom/wickstrom.tech/src/_posts/2018-09-04-declarative-gtk-programming-with-haskell.md

   </tr>
 </table>

-Let's rewrite this application in declarative style, using gi-gtk-declarative and gi-gtk-declarative-app-simple, and see how that works out!
+Let's rewrite this application in a declarative style, using gi-gtk-declarative and gi-gtk-declarative-app-simple, and see how that works out!
 Our state and event datatypes describe what states the application can be in, and what events can be emitted, respectively: